 THIRTY YEARS AGO, my wife’s friend and the friend’s 8-year-old daughter visited my wife and me at our townhouse apartment.
 Later, after conversation and coffee, the four of us stood outside in the parking lot getting ready to say our goodbyes.
-My wife pointed to the shiny new used car we had recently bought, and we all, with me taking up the rear, walked over so her friend could admire it close up.
+My wife pointed to the shiny new used car we had recently bought.
+All of us, with me taking up the rear, walked over so her friend could admire it up close.

 My wife, a newly “liberated” woman and eager to display how unconstrained by gender roles she was, popped open the hood of the car.
 A tad too melodramatically, she pulled out the dipstick and inspected the oil level.
 “Looks OK to me,” she announced with great pride and slammed down the hood.

 Then a strange thing happened that I will never forget.
 The 8-year-old daughter, standing a few feet in front of me, suddenly spun on her heel.
 Glaring at me, she snapped, “Why do you make her do that?”
 Her exact words.

 Whoa-ho!
 Think about that for a moment.
 What this young adolescent did was rich in meaning.
 Among other possible things, it may have meant that she perceived oil-checking as dirty work below the dignity of women but not of men.
-It meant, too, that she believed that no woman would willingly perform such an undignified task unless the almighty, all-controlling husband made her do it — although, as it was in my case, I had lingered in the background and hadn’t so much as made even a subtle hand signal to my wife that the young girl perhaps imagined I had made in order to command, “Check the oil, slave-wife!”
+It may have meant, too, that she believed no woman would willingly perform such an undignified task unless the almighty, all-controlling husband made her do it — although, as it was in my case, I had lingered in the background and hadn’t so much as made even a subtle hand signal to my wife that the young girl perhaps imagined I had made in order to command, “Check the oil, slave-wife!”

 The girl’s statement suggested I was supposed to control my wife and prohibit her from doing things a woman “shouldn’t” do, even if she wanted to do them!
 Just like in the Taliban!